CommentSold/iOS-Videeo/README.md

 ## Initialization

 The `VideeoManager` is a singleton class that exposes all of the public APIs for the Videeo SDK.
 Before calling any of the `VideeoManager` functions, you must first call the `initialize` function and pass a `VideeoConfig` and optional `VideeoUser`.
-The `VideeoConfig` is where you will specify the shop ID, which environment you want to use (production vs. test), and if your app supports picture-in-picture.
+The `VideeoConfig` is where you will specify the shop ID, locale, currency, environment (production vs. test), and if your app supports picture-in-picture.
+The Videeo SDK is localized into English, Spanish, German, French, Hungarian, Italian, Polish, and Portuguese.
+It currently only supports the USD currency.
 The `VideeoUser` is how the host app provides the identity of the user to the Videeo SDK.
 The `Videeo User` can be supplied at initialization, and can be upated at any time during the lifecyce of the app if the users identity changes.
 If no user data is supplied to the Videeo SDK, then the comment features will be disabled when viewing a live stream.

 ## Live Streams